brandonyongys/brandonyongys.github.io/_posts/2020-06-22-PART-2-SG-daily-thread.md

 ![Word Cloud - CB](https://github.com/brandonyongys/brandonyongys.github.io/blob/master/img/202006-sg-reddit/Word%20frequency%20for%20CB%20duration.png?raw=true)

 Here, you can see what are some of the most frequently used words by the users.
 The top few words that are consistently used are "one", "think" and"work".

+That's all for this part 2.
+It's quite a short section.
+In the next section, I'd like to dive further in and see how have the discussion topics changed over the years.